zbtolon/get-support/support_access.md

 1. From the **Users** tab for your access group, click **Add users**.
 2. Select the user that you want to add to the group and click **Add to group**.

-## Granting individual access to users
+## Granting individual users access to cases

 Using access groups to assign the support center and user management services is the most efficient way for you to assign access, but you can also assign the same permissions to individual users.